 Docents should meet the following criteria:

-- Be 18 years or older - · Comfortable presenting to small groups - Be able to hike at least one mile and navigate uneven terrain - · Be able to carry a backpack with first aid kit and extra water
+- Be 18 years or older. - Comfortable presenting to small groups - Be able to hike 3-5 mile and navigate uneven terrain. - Be able to carry a backpack with first aid kit and extra water.

 DOCENT BENEFITS